PostHog/posthog.com/contents/blog/multi-product-pricing.md

 To get to this point, we're starting to build data on cross-selling to know that we'd get it right, so we'll figure that out over the next year and hopefully will be able to lower prices as a result.

-If you're thinking about applying this concept to your business, success depends on where in the market you focus (you need to be able to sell more to the same users, ideally - to avoid a complex sales motion) and how price sensitive they are.
+If you're thinking about applying this concept to your business, success depends on where in the market you focus (you need to be able to sell more to the same users to avoid a complex sales motion) and how price sensitive they are.
 If people don't care about price in your market, there's no point either.

 ## More autonomy for small teams